Wednesday, March 31, 2010

 Frequent garage sale shoppers must drive a Ford Aerostar or Chevy Astro van.
 Acceptable substitues include the Chevy Lumina APV, 90s Honda Accord with mismatched wheels and any Toyota Pickup sold before 1988.

-Attractive college girls will drive a Jetta, formerly attractive college girls trying to prove youthful sassiness and continued attractiveness will drive a VW Beetle.
+Attractive college girls will drive a Jetta, formerly attractive college girls now women trying to prove youthful sassiness and continued attractiveness will drive a VW Beetle.

 Creepers who hang out at 7-11 still have to drive full size vans including old, clapped out van conversions, former ambulances purchased at auction or and van with curtains in the back window and a Bud Man bumper sticker.
 This year, the Chevy HHR is added to the list.